pinterest/querybook/docs_website/docs/integrations/plugins.md

 Lineage plugin allows you to extend Querybook to fetch lineage information from a custom data lineage backend.
 Please check [Add Lineage guide](./add_lineage.md) for more details.

 ### Event Logger Plugin

 By default, Querybook supports printing/storing event logs(e.g. API requests, frontend instrumentation logs and etc) to console and mysql db.
 If you'd like to store event logs to somewhere else, you can add a custom event logger.
 Please check [Add Event Logger guide](./add_event_logger.md) for more details.

 ### DAG Exporter Plugin (Experimental)

 DAG Exporters allow users to create a workflow from Query Cells in DataDocs.
 Querybook by default provides "demo_dag_exporter" code as an example but it needs to included in the plugin exporter to be used and does not work out of the box.
 Please Check [Add DAG Exporter guide](./add_dag_exporter.md) to learn how to add a dag exporter.

+### API Plugin

+API plugin allows you to add new or override existing API endpoints.
+Please check the folder of `querybook/plugins/api_plugin` for example.

+### Monkey Patch Plugin

+Similar to API plugin, monkey patch plugin allows you to override an existing API module or function.
+Please check the folder of `querybook/plugins/monkey_patch_plugin` for example.

 ## Installing Plugins